jaxyfury/Ambariops/docs/UI_IMPROVEMENT_PLAN.md

 ### Comprehensive Test IDs and ARIA

--   All interactive elements and key containers will be assigned a stable `data-testid` attribute to facilitate robust and non-brittle E2E tests with Playwright.
+-   All interactive elements and key containers are assigned a stable `data-testid` attribute to facilitate robust and non-brittle E2E tests with Playwright.
--   Semantic HTML and proper ARIA roles (e.g., `role`, `aria-label`, `aria-describedby`) will be used throughout the application to ensure it is fully accessible to screen readers and other assistive technologies.
+-   Semantic HTML and proper ARIA roles (e.g., `role`, `aria-label`, `aria-describedby`) are used throughout the application.

 ### WCAG Compliance